foundata/guidelines/oci-container-image-guide.md

 - **Entrypoint.** The shell form inserts a shell that changes argument handling and can block signal delivery.
 Supervisors are limited to documented product contracts because each extra process obscures the signal path and exit status that deployment tooling depends on.
 - **Health checks.** The OCI image format has no health-check field, and health policy is an environment decision, so the deployment layer owns it.
 - **Multi-platform.** Emulated builds can hide target-architecture defects; cross-compiling is fine for the build but never replaces an on-target runtime test.
 - **Execution modes.** A single `uname` value cannot distinguish native, emulated and cross-built execution.
-Recording target, host, execution architecture and mechanism for build and test gives ContainerWright the evidence needed to apply its rules.
+Recording target, host, execution architecture and mechanism for build and test gives ConClear the evidence needed to apply its rules.
 - **Reproducibility.** Rebuildability is what an incident requires: a working replacement from documented inputs.
 Bit-for-bit equivalence is desirable evidence but must be measured, not assumed.
 - **Exact-digest releases.** Security statements bind to digests.
 Local OCI layouts allow content gates before publication; Skopeo's digest-preserving copy and recursive comparison prove that Quay received the accepted manifest and blobs.
 Rebuilding or transforming the upload breaks that link.
 Registries lack portable compare-and-swap and multi-tag transactions, so pre-write checks, post-write comparisons and failure records provide detection and fail-closed continuation, not atomicity.
 - **One scanner stack.** Scanner databases and matching differ, so parallel gates create conflicting findings and duplicate exceptions.
 Second opinions remain non-gating.
 Trivy also supplies the required secret and configuration scans.
 Registry scanning adds defense but cannot replace the release gate, and an empty result does not prove security.
 Busy CI runners can hit Trivy's public database rate limits.
 Cache it, configure `--db-repository` or host a mirror.
 Rescan retained SBOMs to reduce cost.